TimSchneider42/active-perception-gym/doc/ImageClassification.md

 Marked in blue is the agent's current glimpse.
 We mark the history of glimpses the agent has taken in a color scale ranging from red to green, red meaning that the agent predicted a probability of 0 for the correct class and green meaning that the agent predicted a probability of 1 for the correct class.

-All image classification environments in _ap_gym_ are instantiations of the `ap_gym.envs.image_classification.ImageClassification` class and share the following properties:
+All image classification environments in _ap_gym_ are instantiations of the `ap_gym.envs.image_classification.ImageClassificationVectorEnv` class and share the following properties:

 ## Properties